Jørgen Juve

 Jørgen Juve (22 November 1906 – 12 April 1983) was a Norwegian football player, jurist, journalist, and non-fiction writer.
 For most of his career, he played as a striker for Lyn.
-He also played for a season at FC Basel in Switzerland before retiring and earned a total of 45 caps for the Norway national team.
-He is the highest-scoring player ever for Norway, with 33 goals in just 45 games.
+He also played for a season at Basel in Switzerland before retiring and earned a total of 45 caps for the Norway national team.
+He is the second highest-scoring player ever for Norway, with 33 goals in just 45 games, holding the record for most international goals in Norway from 1932 until 2024, when Erling Haaland surpassed his record.
 He was captain of the Norway team which won Olympic bronze medals in the 1936 Summer Olympics.
 He also had a career as a journalist for Dagbladet and Tidens Tegn, and wrote several books.

 Personal life

 Juve was born in Porsgrunn; the son of tanner Ole Martin Juve and Marie Pøhner.
 The family name originates from the farm Juve/Djuve in Lårdal, where his grandfather was born.
 He was the eldest of six children.
 His two brothers both emigrated to the United States, while his three sisters married and settled in Norway.
 Among his childhood friends was later composer Klaus Egge.
 He was married twice, first to Erna Riberg in 1932, and they had two children.
 One of their grandchildren is folk singer Tone Juve.
 He was later married to the psychologist Eva Røine, and they had one daughter.
 He died in Oslo in 1983.